 Limitations of the Pulmonary Artery Pulsatility Index (PAPi)

 Kapur et al. state that PAPi has not been studied in patients with pulmonary hypertension.
-Pulmonary hypertension may throw off the accuracy of the pulmonary artery pulsatility index because there has been remodeling of the right heart.
+Pulmonary hypertension may reduce the accuracy of the pulmonary artery pulsatility index because the right heart has been remodeled.
 To my knowledge, I have not encountered any data on using PAPi in the post-cardiac surgery population or chronic heart failure.

 What about s/p cardiac surgery and chronic decompensated right heart failure?